 - Secret Jewish heritage converts neo-Nazi

 - One incredibly sad example is that of David Reimer.
-He and his twin brother were being circumcised shortly after birth, but the careless doctor burnt off his entire penis.
+He was circumcised at seven months old for phimosis, but his penis was burned beyond repair by failed electrocauterization.
 Therefore, he was sexually reassigned as a girl.
 He appeared to be feminine in the first few years of life, but then exhibited wholly masculine traits, leading to a mental breakdown in adolescence when as a social female he underwent aspects of male puberty despite having had estrogen treatment.
 At this point he finally learned the truth from his parents.
-He transitioned to male much as an FTM transgender person does, but felt haunted the rest of his life by the lies of his childhood, eventually culminating in his suicide (as well as that of his twin brother) at age 38.
+He transitioned to male much as an FTM transgender person does, but felt haunted the rest of his life by the lies of his childhood, eventually culminating in his suicide at age 38.
 It didn't help that at this point he was already a textbook example in university sociology classes about the limits of social conditioning.

 - There's a museum in Galveston, Texas that had an exhibit on the world's most dangerous creatures, with pictures and a few of the smaller ones.
 At the end of the exhibit, there's a picture of "The deadliest creature in the world".
 There's only a mirror.

-- A white supremacist who wanted to create a town just for white supremacists and Neo-Nazis was shocked late in 2013 when a DNA test revealed he was 14% Sub-Saharan African.
+- Craig Cobb, a white supremacist who wanted to create a town just for white supremacists and Neo-Nazis, was shocked late in 2013 when a DNA test revealed he was 14% Sub-Saharan African.
 To be expected if you know about genetics and biology, but it was contrary to the ardent white supremacist's expectations.

-- While studying brain scans to search for patterns that correlated with psychopathic behavior, a certain neuroscientist found that his own brain fit the profile.
+- While studying brain scans to search for patterns that correlated with psychopathic behavior, a neuroscientist named James Fallon found that his own brain fit the profile.

 - This last was replicated by Eli Roth in a documentary that the director filmed and hosted for the Science Channel about sociopaths and psychopaths.
 In addition to detailing many other tests that determine sociopathic and psychopathic tendencies, the director underwent a complete psychological profile, and thus found out that he possessed many of the traits that are commonly thought of as "sociopathic."